sonic-net/SONiC/doc/mgmt/SONiC_OC_FDB_get_support_HLD.md

 ```

 ##### 3.6.2.2.8 show mac address-table interface dynamic
-This Command provides the no. of dynamic MAC entries matching present in the system.
+This command provides the number of dynamic MAC entries matching present in the system.
 ```
 sonic# show mac address-table dynamic
 -----------------------------------------------------------